-Buy the least toxic material available for your project and take any household hazardous waste to the waste to Energy transfer Stations.
-For more tips on going Toxic Free visit http://www.ecy.wa.gov/toxicfreetips/
+Buy the least toxic material available for your project and take any household hazardous waste to the Waste to Energy transfer Stations.
+For more tips on going Toxic Free visit: ecology.wa.gov/ toxicfreetips

 Dispose of all chemicals properly.
 Take household hazardous waste to the transfer stations.
-For help or information go to: www.SpokaneWasteDirectory.org
+For help or information go to: spokaneriver.net/wastedirectory

 Don't pour anything on the ground that you wouldn't want to drink.
-Follow the directions on label for use of pesticides, herbicides, and fertilizer.
+Follow the directions on the label for use of pesticides, herbicides, and fertilizers.